-The accounts receivable of the Water and Sewer Enterprise Fund consist of unpaid user charges for the water and sewer system of the Town.
-The amount of unpaid charges is reported net of an allowance for doubtful accounts, when necessary.
-Property taxes are levied, generally in November, for property on record with Colleton County as of the prior December 31.
-These taxes are due without penalty by the January 15 following billing.
+The accounts receivable of the Water and Sewer Enterprise Fund consist of unpaid user charges for the Town's water and sewer system.
+Unpaid charges are reported net of an allowance for doubtful accounts, when necessary.
+Property taxes are due and payable between September 30 and January 15 of the following year after assessment.
 All taxes outstanding for more than ten years are written off.
 Personal property taxes are levied by the county on a monthly basis.